CBIIT/fnlcr-bids-hpc/image_segmentation/README.md

+---
+bigimg: "/img/FNL_ATRF_Pano_4x10.jpg"
-# How to use the image_segmentation module
+title: How to use the image_segmentation module
+---
 Note: At the moment, only the image_augmentation.py function is well-tested; the rest are coming soon!

 ## How to use the image_augmentation function